openshift/installer/Documentation/troubleshooting/worker-nodes.md

 ip-192-0-2-12.us-west-2.compute.internal   Ready     3d       <none>
 ```

-## Connect to a controller node
+## Connect to a master node

-SSH to a controller node with its `EXTERNAL-IP`, providing the `-A` flag to forward the local `ssh-agent`.
+SSH to a master node with its `EXTERNAL-IP`, providing the `-A` flag to forward the local `ssh-agent`.
 Add the `-i` option giving the location of the ssh key known to Tectonic:

 ```bash
 $ ssh -A core@203.0.113.3 -i /path/to/tectonic/cluster/ssh/key